judebantony/release_workflow_example/index.md

-# DevX & E2E release workflow
+# DevX & E2E Release Management

-# DevX - Cloud-Based IDE and GitHub Action
+# DevX - Cloud-Based IDE, JIRA and GitHub Action

-This sample projet is to demostrate DevX - using an integrated cloud-based IDE for feature development and E2E SDLC release process.
+This sample projet is to demostrate DevX - using an integrated cloud-based IDE for feature development, GitHub Action for CI/CD and JIRA for E2E Release Management.

 #### Tools used are listed below ####